About the Section for Animal Welfare, Epidemiology and Population Medicine

 The fields share a methodological foundation: large routine and real-time datasets, advanced statistical and computational models, and an ambition to translate evidence into practice.
 The approach spans from the individual animal to entire populations, herds, and production systems.
-Our research is organized into three thematically connected main areas: animal welfare, epidemiology, and population medicine.
+Our research is organized into two thematically linked main areas: animal welfare on the one hand, and epidemiology and population medicine on the other, where the latter encompasses both the methodological discipline of epidemiology and applied public health work in veterinary population medicine.

 Animal Welfare Research